kyegomez/zeta/docs/architecture.md

 +-------+ +-------+ +-------+ +-------+ +-------+
 ```

-This setup allows the Hivemind level to operate at a grander scale, with the capability to manage hundreds or even thousands of worker nodes across multiple swarms efficiently.
+This setup allows the Hivemind level to operate at a grander scale, with the capability to manage hundreds or even thousands of worker nodes across multiple zeta efficiently.